What is ExpressRoute?

 ExpressRoute premium is a collection of the following features:

 Increased routing table limit from 4000 routes to 10,000 routes for private peering.

-- Increased number of VNets and ExpressRoute Global Reach connections that can be connected to the ExpressRoute circuit (default is 10).
+Increased number of VNets and ExpressRoute Global Reach connections that can be enabled on an ExpressRoute circuit (default is 10).
 For more information, see the ExpressRoute Limits table.

 Connectivity to Microsoft 365